Frank-Siam/UEFI-BootLoader-ntload-efi/README.md

 load modules into memory: the kernel, hal, vidmem, boot drivers jump to kernel entry point.

-UEFI will be a 32bit boot environment and maybe  our boot loader will be called directly with saved boot arguments (strings) or from a boot manager.
+UEFI will be a 32 or 64 bit boot environment and maybe  our boot loader will be called directly with saved boot arguments (strings) or from a boot manager.

 our boot loader is module in native PE format. it can be 32bit or 64bit.